British PM Johnson faces rebellion in parliament over COVID measures | Health

 - United Kingdom

 "Boris on a bad day is better than any of the other wannabes on a good day," said one veteran Conservative.
-Lawmakers are due to start consecutive votes on the measures in turn from 1830 GMT.
+"HUGE SPIKE"

-The government says the measures are necessary to stem the spread of Omicron, which accounts for more than 40% of infections in London and is expected to become the dominant strain in the British capital.
-One person has died after contracting the variant and 10 people have been hospitalized with Omicron across England.
+Before the series of votes on the measures, due to start at around 1830 GMT, Johnson warned his cabinet of top ministers that there was a "huge spike" in Omicron cases heading Britain's way and that the measures were necessary to protect people.
+"The PM (prime minister) said a huge spike of Omicron was coming and the measures we aim to introduce as part of plan B were balanced and proportionate, helping to reduce transmission while we ramp up the booster program," his spokesman said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)